Big Tree FAQs

 Q. What species are eligible for the National Register of Big Trees?

 A. There are more than 870 species and varieties eligible for the National Register of Big Trees.
-A species must be recognized as native or naturalized in the United States.
+These species must be recognized as either native, non-native, naturalized or a recognized naturally occurring variety in the United States.
 Hybrids and minor varieties are excluded.
 American Forests has based this list on sources such as the USDA Plants Database and the Integrated Taxonomic Information System (ITIS).
-To view the list of eligible species, click here.

 Q. How can I add a species to the National Register of Big Trees?

 A. Additions to the species list for the National Register of Big Trees should be submitted to American Forests by January 1st for the spring register and July 1st for the fall register.
-A proposal letter with supporting reference materials is required and will be reviewed by scientific experts and the Big Tree Committee.
-A letter from an expert in botany or plant taxonomy is recommended.
+These species must be recognized as either native, non-native, naturalized or a recognized naturally occurring variety in the United States.
+Hybrids, cultivars, ornamentals and unclassified varieties are excluded.
+Nominations for new species must be recognized in the USDA Plants Database.
+Nominate a new species.

-Q. What is a native or naturalized tree?
+Q. What is a native, non-native or naturalized tree?

 Q. What is the difference between a tree and a shrub?